 Why should you use web stories?

 AMP has already been saving a lot of businesses.
 Your competition is using it already.
-Now that web stories have shown up for the public, I think you should use it to the fullest.
+Now that web stories have shown up for the public, I think you should use them to the fullest.

 Maybe, Google wants more user-generated content for the ecosystem.
 But what do we have to lose?
-We’ve been creating content for the search engines for a couple of decades now.
+We’ve been creating content for search engines for a couple of decades now.